Shahjahanabad: Historical sites

-Old Delhi cuisine
+Shahjahanabad cuisine

 Old Delhi is well known for its cuisine.
+Old Delhi being the seat of the Mughal Empire for over two centuries has led to it being the modern hub of Mughlai cuisine.
 Karim's, a restaurant described as the city's most famous culinary destination, is near the Jama Masjid.
 The Gali Paranthe Wali and Ghantewala halwai are also situated here.
 Chawri Bazaar is one of the oldest markets in Delhi, dating back to the 17th century and was before known as a hardware market, but is known nowadays for its wholesale paper products.

 Old Delhi is also known for its street food.
 Chandni Chowk and Chawri Bazaar areas have many street joints that sell spicy chaat (tangy and spicy snacks).

 Culinary history

 Old Delhi has certain identifiable landmarks of food.
 These include:

 Paranthe Wali Gali

 Pandit Gaya Prasad shifted from Agra to Delhi in 1876, in search of a better life.
 In Delhi, he set up a single shop business selling hot paranthas.
 The product gained popularity to an extent that he required the aid of his family members for help in the production.
-Eventually, Paranthe wali Gali, the lane in which the original shop was came to house 16 of them.
+Eventually, Paranthe wali Gali, the lane in which the original shop was, came to house 16 of them.
 It is now run by the families of Pandit Gaya Prasad and his relatives.
 The sixth-generation continues to run four of the sixteen original shops that remain.